fjanicki/fjanicki/README.md

-### Hey there 👋 and welcome to my GitHub

-I'm Frederic, a Software Engineer specializing in backend, AWS and mobile development.
-I tend to favor software architecture, testability and code readability above anything else.
+I'm Frédéric, a Software Engineer based in Montreal, Canada 🇨🇦 I am mainly specializing in building scalable and well-architected backend and fullstack services.
+I tend to favour software architecture, testability and code readability above anything else.

 I tend to do most of my daily commits on a private GitLab profile, hence why this profile is not getting much traffic.

-I'm currently working on a web3 gaming franchise called Aurory, you can check it out here: [Aurory](https://aurory.io/)
+- 🔭 I’m currently working on a web3 gaming franchise called Aurory, you can check it out here: [Aurory](https://aurory.io/)

-You can find me developing using mainly those tools:
+- 🌱 I’m currently learning about how to build a MicroSaaS as a solo dev.
+Also learning about SRE and cloud architecture.
+- 👯 I’m looking to collaborate on (Micro)SaaS projects.
+- 🤔 I’m looking for help with marketing.
+- 💬 Ask me about cloud and software engineering.
+- 📫 How to reach me: contact@fjanicki.ca
+- 😄 Pronouns: Him/He

 <!---
 https://github.com/Ileriayo/markdown-badges
 -->

+## You can find me developing using mainly those tools:
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Kotlin](https://img.shields.io/badge/kotlin-%237F52FF.svg?style=for-the-badge&logo=kotlin&logoColor=white)